Synthetics Test Settings

 • Test Type: The type of the new or existing test (see Synthetics Test Types).

-• Info: An icon that opens a pop-up explaining how this type of test works.
+• Info: An icon that opens a popup explaining how this type of test works (may not be available for all tests).

 • Cancel: A button that exits the Test Settings page without saving any changes to settings.